Skip to main content

 Setup

-1. Create a directory for the server VRAM cache
+1. Optional(Only needed for Model Weight Dedup feature) - Create a directory for the server VRAM cache.

 mkdir woolyai-server-vram-cache